mozilla/ichnaea/docs/install/architecture.rst

   target.
 These targets all have different batch intervals, so data is duplicated at this point.
 The job checks the length and last processing time of each queue and schedules a `export_reports` job per target.
-- The async worker export reports job either assembles the data to store in S3, upload it to an external web service or prepares it for internal processing.
+- The task worker export reports job either assembles the data to store in S3, upload it to an external web service or prepares it for internal processing.
 The internal processing job splits the reports into its parts, creating one observation per network and queues them into